Jazz Chisholm Player Props: Marlins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Diamondbacks have a 4.87 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Diamondbacks' 4.78 team ERA ranks 21st across all league pitching staffs.

-- The Diamondbacks rank 25th in baseball in home runs given up (21 total, 1.5 per game).
+- Diamondbacks pitchers combine to give up 22 total home runs at a rate of 1.5 per game (to rank 24th in the league).

-- Nelson (1-0) gets the starting nod for the Diamondbacks, his third this season.
+- Gallen makes the start for the Diamondbacks, his fourth of the season.
+He is 1-1 with a 4.58 ERA and 21 strikeouts in 17 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.